 Control Charts

-Real-time quality control charts for precision and accuracy should be developed and maintained for each parameter and appropriate concentration ranges, using the most recent 12 months of data or at least the last 30 data points.
+Real-time quality control charts for precision and accuracy should be developed and maintained for each parameter and appropriate concentration ranges, using the most recent 12 months of data, or at least the last 30 data points.
 More points may be used if deemed necessary.

 Control charts are centered at the arithmetic mean.
 Unless otherwise specified in the method, the upper and lower control limits are defined at + 3 standard deviations from the mean and the upper and lower warning limits are defined at + 2 standard deviations from the mean.

-Typical precision and accuracy acceptance windows for are provided within each method and in Table 6.2 below.
+The laboratory may use the upper and lower control chart limits as acceptance criteria for duplicate and spiked samples.
+Alternatively, the precision and accuracy objectives listed in Chapter 2, Table 2.3.
+Quality Objectives for Laboratory Analyses, may be used.

 Once control charts have been established, they should be used to determine if a given analytical or measurement process is out of control and corrective actions initiated.

 A process is out of control if 3 or more data points are outside either control limit.